 Government-wide Financial Statements - The Town's government-wide financial statements include a Statement of Net Position and a Statement of Activities.
-These statements present summaries of governmental activities for the Town accompanied by a total column.
+These statements present summaries of governmental activities for the Town.
 Fiduciary activities of the Town are not included in these statements.